Chapter 1 : Weak

 Then I heard my mum’s voice behind me.
 Her voice sounded nothing short of shocked.
 “Hermione?”

 Within a half a second, Ron’s hands were at his sides and I had unlaced my hands from around his waist, nearly shoving him away from me.
 He stood at least three feet away from me now.
+His lips were pressed together tightly as he ran his fingers through his hair, trying to act natural.

-“Hey mum!”
+“Hey, Mum!”
 I said in a distressed voice, shoving my hands into the pockets of my jeans.
 Ron’s ears went pink and he shuffled his feet on the dark pavement.
 My mum’s eyes flickered back and forth between the two of us for what felt like an hour.

 Finally she spoke, trolley in hand, asking, “Would you like to introduce me to your…friend?”
 The end of her sentence came out weak, as if she was strangling to let the false label out.
 It was obvious that Ron wasn’t just my friend.